-The sequence of issuing SE instruction is: CS# goes low \rightarrow sending SE instruction code \rightarrow 3-byte address on SI \rightarrow CS# goes high. (see Figure 20)
+The sequence of issuing SE instruction is: CS# goes low \rightarrow sending SE instruction code \rightarrow 3-byte address on SI \rightarrow CS# goes high. (see Figure 19)

 The self-timed Sector Erase Cycle time (tSE) is initiated as soon as Chip Select (CS#) goes high.
-The Write in Progress (WIP) bit still can be checked while the Sector Erase cycle is in progress.
-The WIP sets during the tSE timing, and clears when Sector Erase Cycle is completed, and the Write Enable Latch (WEL) bit is cleared.
+The Write in Progress (WIP) bit still can be check out during the Sector Erase cycle is in progress.
+The WIP sets 1 during the tSE timing, and sets 0 when Sector Erase Cycle is completed, and the Write Enable Latch (WEL) bit is reset.
 If the page is protected by BP1, BP0 bits, the Sector Erase (SE) instruction will not be executed on the page.

-(10) Block Erase (BE)
+(9) Block Erase (BE)

 The Block Erase (BE) instruction is for erasing the data of the chosen block to be "1".
-A Write Enable (WREN) instruction must be executed to set the Write Enable Latch (WEL) bit before sending the Block Erase (BE).
+A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Block Erase (BE).
 Any address of the block (see table 3) is a valid address for Block Erase (BE) instruction.
-The CS# must go high exactly at the byte boundary (the least significant bit of address byte been latched-in); otherwise, the instruction will be rejected and not executed.
+The CS# must go high exactly at the byte boundary (the latest eighth of address byte been latched-in); otherwise, the instruction will be rejected and not executed.

-The sequence of issuing BE instruction is: CS# goes low \rightarrow sending BE instruction code \rightarrow 3-byte address on SI \rightarrow CS# goes high. (see Figure 21)
+The sequence of issuing BE instruction is: CS# goes low \rightarrow sending BE instruction code \rightarrow 3-byte address on SI \rightarrow CS# goes high. (see Figure 20)

 The self-timed Block Erase Cycle time (tBE) is initiated as soon as Chip Select (CS#) goes high.
-The Write in Progress (WIP) bit still can be checked while the Sector Erase cycle is in progress.
-The WIP sets during the tBE timing, and clears when Sector Erase Cycle is completed, and the Write Enable Latch (WEL) bit is cleared.
+The Write in Progress (WIP) bit still can be check out during the Sector Erase cycle is in progress.
+The WIP sets 1 during the tBE timing, and sets 0 when Sector Erase Cycle is completed, and the Write Enable Latch (WEL) bit is reset.
 If the page is protected by BP1, BP0 bits, the Block Erase (BE) instruction will not be executed on the page.

-(11) Chip Erase (CE)
+(10) Chip Erase (CE)

 The Chip Erase (CE) instruction is for erasing the data of the whole chip to be "1".
-A Write Enable (WREN) instruction must be executed to set the Write Enable Latch (WEL) bit before sending the Chip Erase (CE).
+A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Chip Erase (CE).
 Any address of the sector (see table 3) is a valid address for Chip Erase (CE) instruction.
 The CS# must go high exactly at the byte boundary(the latest eighth of address byte been latched-in); otherwise, the instruction will be rejected and not executed.

-The sequence of issuing CE instruction is: CS# goes low \rightarrow sending CE instruction code \rightarrow CS# goes high. (see Figure 22)
+The sequence of issuing CE instruction is: CS# goes low→sending CE instruction code→ CS# goes high. (see Figure 20)

 The self-timed Chip Erase Cycle time (tCE) is initiated as soon as Chip Select (CS#) goes high.
-The Write in Progress (WIP) bit still can be checked while the Chip Erase cycle is in progress.
-The WIP sets during the tCE timing, and clears when Chip Erase Cycle is completed, and the Write Enable Latch (WEL) bit is cleared.
+The Write in Progress (WIP) bit still can be check out during the Chip Erase cycle is in progress.
+The WIP sets 1 during the tCE timing, and sets 0 when Chip Erase Cycle is completed, and the Write Enable Latch (WEL) bit is reset.
 If the chip is protected by BP1, BP0 bits, the Chip Erase (CE) instruction will not be executed.
 It will be only executed when BP1, BP0 all set to "0".

-(12) Page Program (PP)
+(11) Page Program (PP)